 Pucker up!

 I am convinced that anyone who does not like cranberry sauce on Thanksgiving really just hasn’t had this recipe yet.
-This homemade cranberry sauce recipe — ruby red, sweet but tart, and fragrant with orange, cinnamon, and fresh ginger — brightens even the heaviest Thanksgiving plate.
-Best of all, this classic turkey day side dish is incredibly easy to make.
+This homemade ginger orange cranberry sauce recipe — ruby red, sweet but tart, and fragrant with orange, powdered or fresh ginger, and cinnamon — brightens even the heaviest Thanksgiving plate.

 You’ll also like: Flaky Buttermilk Biscuits and Mulled Cranberry Apple Cider

-Easy Homemade Cranberry Sauce: Recipe Notes
+Ginger Orange Cranberry Sauce: Recipe Notes

-This recipe is essentially a quick “dump and stir.”
-Put all the ingredients in a pot, stir, and cook.
+To make the orange ginger cranberry sauce, pour all the ingredients — cranberries, sugars, orange juice and zest, fresh ginger (or powdered), cinnamon, and a pinch of salt — in a pot, stir, and cook.
 At first, the cranberries will foam and pop.
 This will eventually give way to a nice, thick, beautiful cranberry sauce.

 This is a fairly tart cranberry sauce, to complement the heavy, savory side dishes and turkey.
 Taste the cranberry sauce after it finishes cooking.
 If you prefer a little more sweetness, add a tablespoon or two more of sugar.